fatmac78/photon_generator/README.md

 ## Introduction

-The library is used to generate a variety synthetic data representing the photons of Astronomical sources hiting a CCD detector input array.
+The library is used to generate a variety synthetic data representing the photons of Astronomical sources hitting a CCD detector 2D input array.
 Several types of source can be modelled:

 - Flat field sources
 - 2D Gaussian source based on the corresponding PDF function